ECAR & ECC

 Bevendean Primary School has proudly become an Every Child Counts school with the introduction of a number of Maths interventions.

-Mrs Leyton will be delivering Numbers Count, which is aimed at the lowest achieving children from years 2 to 6.
+Numbers Count is aimed at the lowest achieving children from years 2 to 6.
 The children are supported in a minimum of 3 lessons per week, either 1-to-1 sessions or in small groups of up to 3.
 The support continues for 40-60 lessons of 30-40minutes each.
 Children make on average 17 months progress during this time which helps them to catch up with their classmates.

 Our Numbers Count teacher also provides a programme for Key Stage 2, Success@Arithmetic which provides children in years 5 and 6 with additional support with written and mental calculations.
 The children are in small groups of up to 4 and have 30-40minute lessons, 3 to 5 times a week for 10 weeks.
 Children generally make an average of 14months progress with this support.